 Exactus Energy Announces New Engineering Surveys and Services with the Expansion of its Solar Permitting Services Across 50 US States and Canada

-Toronto, Canada – Exactus Energy, a company specializing in complete site surveys, engineering, and design solutions for solar projects of any scale, is excited to announce its new engineering surveys and services which align with the recent expansion of its solar permitting services across 50 US states and Canada.
+Toronto, Canada, March 15, 2024 (GLOBE NEWSWIRE) -- Exactus Energy, a company specializing in complete site surveys, engineering, and design solutions for solar projects of any scale, is excited to announce its new engineering surveys and services which align with the recent expansion of its solar permitting services across 50 US states and Canada.

 Due to recent exponential growth, Exactus Energy has expanded its services to cover 50 states in the United States and all of Canada.
 The company is committed to providing top-notch solar permitting solutions that are uniquely tailored to meet the regulations and standards of different regions and exceed the needs of its diverse range of clients.